gabwestside/gabwestside/README.md

 ### Hello World, welcome to my playground! 👋😎

-- 🔭 I'm currently a Junior Fullstack Developer at [FitBank](https://fitbank.com.br/en/home-fitbank/)
+- 🔭 I'm currently a Junior Fullstack Developer at [FitBank 450](https://fitbank.com.br/en/home-fitbank/)
 - 💻 FitBank Design System: https://npmjs.com/package/design-system-fitbank
 - 📚 At the moment I work with React/JavaScript on the frontend and C# on the backend
 - 👨‍🎓 Studying the fourth year of Computer Science